That-Cool-Coder/is-it-rick/README.md

 - Work on one feature/bugfix at a time and create a seperate commit for each feature/bugfix.
 - Write your commit messages in imperative mood as described [here](https://git.kernel.org/pub/scm/git/git.git/tree/Documentation/SubmittingPatches?id=HEAD#n133).
 Eg: `make homepage show users their likes` as opposed to `made homepage show users their likes`.

-## Planned features for initial release
+## Features

-The initial release will be quite limited as I want to get something working very quickly.
+The initial release is quite limited as I wanted to get something working very quickly.

+#### Implemented

 - People can quickly check whether a URL leads to a verified Rick Roll, an unverified Rick Roll or is safe.
 - People can submit a URL as a Rick Roll, and when the URL is checked by another person, it will show as unverified.
 - URLs can not be verified except through manipulation of the database by server administrators.

+#### Planned

+[nothing]

 ## Program architecture and organisation

 #### Framework

-Both the frontend and the backend will be served through Flask.
-While there are no frontend features in the initial release that require Flask, using Flask will make future growth easy.
+Both the frontend and the backend are served through Flask.
+While the frontend doesn't strictly need to use Flask, it makes the code neater and makes future growth easy.

 #### Entry point